MircoT/Cellular-Automata-Manager/README.md

 If you made an executable, you can run the application by running it.

+For the moment is available also a temporary version of the executable for windows, useful if you want to use the program without install all the dependencies, also on linux and osx with [wine](https://www.winehq.org/).
+You can download it [here](https://dl.dropboxusercontent.com/u/16546001/cam.zip)

 ## Contributing

 Contributions are welcome, so please feel free to fix bugs, improve things, provide documentation.